ATP Labs Hepatik Defense – 120 capsules

 Milk thistle: Milk thistle has been used for 2 000 years in Chinese and ayurvedic

 medicine for treating the liver.
-Its virtues are manifold: antidiabetic, anticancer, regulator of cholesterol and triglycerides, a powerful detoxifying agent, able to regenerate liver cells, and its famous cytochrome p 450 of Phase 1 of detoxification.
+Its virtues are manifold: antidiabetic, regulator of cholesterol and triglycerides, a powerful detoxifying agent, able to regenerate liver cells, and its famous cytochrome p 450 of Phase 1 of detoxification.

 Artichoke: Artichoke reduces cholesterol levels and reestablishes the balance between LDL and HDL; it encourages proper digestion and an increased elimination of toxins.
 It is also hepatoprotective and choleretic or cholagogue (increases bile flow).